Prom1234pro/learnifyai/README.md

    - Run `python app.py`.

 ## Usage
-This application is only for testing purposes.
+For official use only.

 ## Credits
-Acknowledge to UNIBEN-TECH team that took out time to work on this backend project in the person of Promise and Timothy.
+Acknowledge to God who gave us the wisdom to work on this project.

 ## License
 License.